 - Cyclists must also follow the rules of the road, but drivers must be aware of them.

 - It is legal to turn right at a red light, as long as you come to a complete stop first and wait until the way is clear.
-At some intersections, there may be a sign prohibiting a right hand turn on a red light.
+At some intersections, there may be a sign prohibiting a right-hand turn on a red light.

 - Come to a complete stop at a four-way stop and drivers take turns driving through in order of arrival at the stop.

 - If you are driving in Toronto, you must stop behind a stopped streetcar and stay at least two metres behind the rear doors to allow passengers to safely get on and off.
-You must also pass streetcars on the right, unless you are driving on a one-way road.
+You must also pass streetcars on the right unless you are driving on a one-way road.

-- Drivers are required to stop for stopped school buses with its red light flashing and/or stop arm activated.
+- Drivers are required to stop for stopped school buses with their red light flashing and/or stop arm activated.
 If the bus is stopped on a road without a median then traffic in either direction must stop and are not permitted to move until the red lights have stopped flashing and the stop arm is no longer activated.
-On roads with a median only traffic behind the school bus is required to stop.
+On roads with a median, only traffic behind the school bus is required to stop.

 - At a pedestrian crossing or school crossing guard, you must come to a complete stop and allow pedestrians to completely cross safely to the other side of the road and onto the sidewalk before proceeding.

-- You are required to slow down and pull to the right if an emergency vehicle is driving behind you with their lights flashing and/or sires on.
+- You are required to slow down and pull to the right if an emergency vehicle is driving behind you with its lights flashing and/or sires on.
 This includes an ambulance, fire truck, or police vehicle.